kyverno/website/content/en/docs/Writing policies/match-exclude.md

 spec:
   # validationFailureAction controls admission control behaviors,
   # when a policy rule fails:
-  # - use 'enforce' to block resource creation or modification
+  # - use 'Enforce' to block resource creation or modification
-  # - use 'audit' to allow resource updates and report policy violations
+  # - use 'Audit' to allow resource updates and report policy violations
-  validationFailureAction: enforce
+  validationFailureAction: Enforce
   # Each policy has a list of rules applied in declaration order
   rules:
     # Rules must have a unique name